Practical guide: The different types of specific housing in Spain

 Introduction

-In Spain, in addition to the properties and homes available on the market without any particular restrictions, there are several categories of housing with specific characteristics.
-Each of these broad categories presents distinct advantages and access conditions that are important to understand before embarking on a real estate project in Spain.
+In Spain, beyond the properties and housing available on the market without particular restrictions, there are several categories of housing with specific characteristics.
+Each of these major categories has distinct advantages and conditions of access that are important to understand before embarking on a real estate project in Spain.

-The Viviendas de Protección Oficial (VPO) are affordable social housing units designed primarily for vulnerable or low-income people.
-These homes are part of a public policy aimed at facilitating access to home ownership or rental for people who would be unable to access the open market.
-According to the latest legislative developments (June 2023), the percentage of land reserved for VPO should be increased to 50%, from the current 30%.
+The Viviendas de Protección Oficial (VPO) are affordable social housing intended primarily for vulnerable people or those with modest incomes.
+This housing is part of a public policy aimed at facilitating access to ownership or rental for people who would not be able to access the free market.
+According to the latest legislative developments (June 2023), the percentage of land reserved for VPO should be increased to 50%, compared to 30% currently.

-• Prices below those of the local market in the autonomous community concerned.
+• Prices lower than those of the local market in the autonomous community concerned.

-• Generally limited to 90 square meters, with exceptions for disabled people (up to 108 m²) and large families (up to 120 m²).
+• A surface area generally limited to 90 square meters, with exceptions for disabled people (up to 108 m²) and large families (up to 120 m²).

 • Be of legal age.

-• Be a registered resident of the commune concerned.
+• Be registered as a resident in the municipality concerned.

-• Do not own any other property in Spain.
+• Not own any other property in Spain.

-• Accessibility for foreigners: contrary to popular belief, sheltered housing is accessible to foreigners with a residence permit, provided they meet the eligibility requirements.
-Any foreigner with a residence permit can apply for sheltered housing, provided they meet the above eligibility criteria.
+• Accessibility for foreigners: contrary to popular belief, subsidized housing is accessible to foreigners with a residence permit, provided they meet the eligibility conditions.
+Any foreigner with a residence permit can apply for subsidized housing, provided they meet the eligibility criteria mentioned above.

 Regulations and restrictions

-These properties are often subject to strict regulations concerning the following elements:
+These properties are often subject to strict regulations regarding the following elements:

 • Exterior modifications (facades, roofs, joinery).